Innogy Venture Capital

 Series A in 2009

-Ceram Hyd, established in September 2005, focuses on research and development in hydrogen production, storage, and re-conversion to electricity.
-The company specializes in environmental technological products, utilizing its proprietary CERAPEM membrane technology, which features a flexible, flat-sheet ceramic ion exchange membrane known for its excellent conductivity and durability.
-This technology enables original equipment manufacturers to enhance the on-demand production of valuable products by electrolyzing ordinary salt brine and utilizing a pH-adjusting or cleaning agent.
-Through these innovations, Ceram Hyd aims to contribute to energy storage solutions and improve water and resource efficiency.
+Ceram Hyd, established in September 2005, focuses on research and development in hydrogen production, storage, and its reconversion into electricity.
+The company specializes in environmental technological products that enhance energy storage and improve water and resource efficiency.
+Its core innovation is based on CERAPEM membrane technology, which features a proprietary flat-sheet, flexible, ceramic ion exchange membrane known for its excellent conductivity and durability.
+This technology enables original equipment manufacturers to efficiently electrolyze ordinary salt brine, facilitating the on-demand production of valuable products while also serving as a pH adjusting or cleaning agent.

 Stirling DK